ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 *Part 3 of 4 — simplification and performance*

+If you are arriving here directly: Tree-sitter is the parsing library that turns source code into syntax trees, and this series follows a rewrite of its C runtime in Rust for ast-grep, the code-search tool this parser serves.
+The working arrangement throughout is that I direct and ChatGPT implements, occasionally in long autonomous runs launched with a `/goal` prompt.

-The previous post ended with a Rust runtime I could finally reason about.
+[The previous post](tree-sitter-rust-migration.md) ended with a Rust runtime I could finally reason about.
 That made it safe to return to performance, but not to repeat `/goal improve the perf by 20%`.
 This time I asked ChatGPT to trace one expensive operation at a time and show which allocation, ownership transfer, or traversal could disappear.

 I began with reduction: the moment when the parser replaces several recognized pieces of syntax with their parent.
 Reduction sits at the boundary between two